Changes in Medicare Fee-for-Services Health Care Expenditures in Rural and Urban Communities after Passage of the Affordable Care Act

 September 2022

-The study will conduct a longitudinal quantitative analysis.
-There will be two set of outcomes:
+The study conducted a longitudinal quantitative analysis.
+There were two set of outcomes:

 1. County-level price-standardized per-beneficiary expenditures across all service settings and by setting